 Education, Culture and Childhood BA

-As an undergraduate with us you'll study for our BA in Education, Culture and Childhood.
-This three-year course is designed to prepare you for a career in almost any area of education or children's services.
+Our BA in Education, Culture and Childhood is a three-year undergraduate course designed to prepare you for a career in almost any area of education or children's services.
 You could go into teaching, management, social work, youth services, research or even journalism and publishing.

 This degree is one of only a few in the country to combine the fields of education and childhood studies.
 This allows you to gain a detailed understanding of the themes underpinning current educational policy and practice as well as critically engage with issues surrounding child development and the meaning of childhood, which will give you an extra layer of knowledge and insight in the workplace, and opens up a range of rewarding career options.

 You'll investigate child development and educational theory, and gain a thorough understanding of current policy and practice.
 You'll make links with psychology, sociology, history, cultural studies, politics and philosophy, too – to gain a truly 360-degree perspective on your subject.